Large-Hadron-Collider901/Reading-Notes/README.md

-# What is Growth Mindet?
+# What is Growth Mindset?
 Growth Mindset is the idea that intellegence and talent are not fixed traits, and that with enough practice, effort, and perserverance, a person can really achieve anything they set their mind to!

 ## Maintaining a Growth Mindset